-- A. This portion of the specification covers the abatement of asbestos-containing paint within a mini-enclosure technique where the quantity is considered a minor project, the removal of more than 12 SF but less than 80 SF or ACM. - B. Asbestos removal using mini-enclosure techniques may be employed for removing ACM where full containment is impractical, or regulations allow the use of mini-enclosure.
+- A. This portion of the specification covers the abatement of asbestos-containing materials within a mini-enclosure technique where a non-friable ACM that has been rendered friable during the removal process such as glue dots. - B. Asbestos removal using mini-enclosure techniques may be employed for removing ACM where full containment is impractical, or regulations allow the use of mini-enclosure.